 1669 - Legislation is enacted preventing import of any horses from anywhere, as Virginia is now overrun with horses.

 [From this point on Virginia is self-sufficient in horses, and it exports rather than imports.
 Common wisdom in our industry has presumed that the horse of Virginia and Maryland was of Narragansett Pacer descent.
-This is a misunderstanding...the Narragansett Pacer did not exist before 1680 or even 1690, which is a decade or more after the stock of Virginia was established and basically closed.
+This is a misunderstanding...the Narragansett Pacer did not exist before 1680 or even 1690, which is fifty years or more after the Virginia Running Horse was established and a decade or more after the stock of Virginia was basically closed to imports even from the other colonies.
 Instead there is evidence that the plantations of Rhode Island imported Virginia stallions to jump start their race-hunter breed.
 We can deduct a few things about the horse of Virginia, the race-hunt stock was mostly Irish Hobby genetics with some English Running Horse inroads.
 The common stock by this time had some utility mix, but it too would have a high percentage of Hobby base in it.
 From this point on visitors to the colony report their impressions of the horse found there and we will visit some of those now.]

 1671 - the Royal Society in London got a letter from Mr. Clayton who described the Virginia planters as loving speed: "they ride pretty sharply, a Planter's Pace is a Proverb, which is a good sharp hand-gallop."